 Dental veneers are thin, shell-like pieces of tooth-colored material that are designed to cover and repair imperfections in your smile.
-Each veneer is designed specially for each patient.
+Each veneer is designed special for each patient.

 Veneers can correct blemishes like tooth chips, fractures, stains, discoloration, misshapen teeth, minor alignment problems and more.
 There are several materials used for veneers, too; however, porcelain veneers are most commonly used.

-Some patients are be better candidates for traditional braces instead of options like Invisalign.
+Some patients are better candidates for traditional braces instead of options like Invisalign.
 And this comes with its perks!
 For instance, in many cases, traditional braces are cheaper.
-Cost will always be a significant factor when choosing how to complete your smile makeover.
+The cost will always be a significant factor when choosing how to complete your smile makeover.

 In addition, for patients without too severe an alignment issue to correct, the treatment time for traditional can be shorter.
 This is because traditional braces are worn 24/7.

 And finally, many dentists find that traditional braces are better for correcting more significant issues such as overcrowding or teeth with varying heights.
 It is important to discuss how severe the issues you are experiencing with your smile to ensure you choose the best path for you.

 Mail-order orthodontic treatments?